Zoomcar Holdings, Inc. (NASDAQ:ZCARW) Short Interest Update

-Zoomcar Holdings, Inc. (NASDAQ:ZCARW – Get Free Report) was the recipient of a large decrease in short interest in February.
-As of February 15th, there was short interest totalling 108,500 shares, a decrease of 12.6% from the January 31st total of 124,200 shares.
-Based on an average daily trading volume, of 110,200 shares, the days-to-cover ratio is presently 1.0 days.
+Zoomcar Holdings, Inc. (NASDAQ:ZCARW – Get Free Report) saw a large decline in short interest in the month of February.
+As of February 28th, there was short interest totalling 54,200 shares, a decline of 50.0% from the February 13th total of 108,500 shares.
+Based on an average daily trading volume, of 111,600 shares, the short-interest ratio is presently 0.5 days.

 About Zoomcar